1 Audubon Street, New Haven, CT (203) 562-7662

 Dr. Pan specializes in the following surgical procedures

-• Breast Implants/Augmenation
+• Breast Implants/Augmentation

 • Breast Lift